Data-driven modeling of multivariate stochastic trajectories -- Application to water waves: Modeling the distribution of the feature vector

 \subsection{Fitting the marginal distributions of the feature vector $\Xv$}

 The distribution of each margin $X_i$, $i \in \{ 1, \cdots, d \}$, is modeled using a composite approach.
 The bulk of the distribution is modeled using kernel density estimation, while the upper tail is modeled with a generalized Pareto distribution (GPD) and the lower tail with a reversed GPD.
-The number of data points $\nMT$ used to estimate the parameters of each GPD model is treated as a hyperparameter.
+The number of data points $\nMT$ (the subscript "MT" refers to marginal tail) used to estimate the parameters of each GPD model is treated as a hyperparameter.
 The upper-tail GPD (resp. lower-tail reversed GPD) is connected to the kernel density estimate at a threshold $u_i$ (resp. $v_i$).
 The thresholds are defined as

 where ${x_i}^{(k)}$ denotes the $k^{\rm th}$ smallest observed value of $X_i$ in the dataset.
 The resulting composite model for the cumulative distribution function of $X_i$ is:

 Here, $\SGPD(.;\xi)$ denotes the complementary cumulative distribution function of the standard GPD: